 - Data discovery: Before data can be centralized and effectively shared, you have to identify all the places it exists.
 Cost and profitability data may reside in a variety of places outside OFSAA.
 Depending on how disciplined a bank’s data management practices and processes are, especially across lines of business and functional silos, that information may also live in other data warehouses, operational systems or ad hoc spreadsheets.
 A first step toward data-driven decision making is ensuring that all information that should be in OFSAA is maintained there, and isn’t also being independently stored and manipulated elsewhere.

 - Defined, tailored metrics: Banks also need to decide how to define and report cost and profitability in all situations.
 For example, the fully loaded economic cost of a product would include a pro rata share of personnel salary and benefit expenses.
 At the line of business level, that definition of cost might be appropriate in determining profitability.
 Yet a relationship manager, whose incentive compensation may hinge on profitability measurements, would have no control over salary and benefit expenses.
-For purposes of her performance, profitability might be defined strictly by pricing and other decisions over which she has control.
+For purposes of the manager’s performance, profitability might be defined strictly by pricing and other decisions over which they have control.

-- Accessible insights: Once data has been appropriately centralized and defined, the next challenge is sharing it with the right people at the right time.
+- Accessible, actionable, relevant insights: Once data has been appropriately centralized and defined, the next challenge is sharing it with the right people at the right time.
 When it comes to sales and customer service, Salesforce is most often the logical tool.
-As a result, banks should adjust their Salesforce dashboards to include the key cost and profitability measures necessary to inform sales and service decisions.
+As a result, banks should adjust their Salesforce dashboards (powered by Einstein Analytics) to include the key cost and profitability measures necessary to informsales and service decisions.
 They should also ensure data hierarchies are complete so that the overall value of customer relationships is clearly displayed.

 Data silos prevent bank personnel from accessing the right data at the right time, inhibiting their ability to make strategic decisions.
 Effective integration of OFSAA and Salesforce can break down those silos and empower your people with the information they need to drive your bank forward.